dcoukos/masif-tools/README.md

     - Implement tensorboard hyperparameter tuning

     Then:
-    - Implement and compare implementations of the following networks:
+    - Study following networks and determine if they might be interesting:
         - Graph Attention network
         - Line Graph neural network
         - Tree-LSTM (graph batching)